JuanitaCathy/ISSR-Team-Communication-Project-Screening-Test/README.md

 I approached both notebooks in a research prototype style: given that TRIP Lab is research-oriented, I wanted the work to reflect that rather than just presenting minimal outputs.
 The second notebook is intentionally detailed, covering 5 enhancement methods, a reference-free evaluation framework, and documented reasoning for every decision.

 I also put together a **Research Report** independently before starting implementation: it documents my method comparisons, architecture decisions, and pipeline reasoning.
 It's not a proposal, just technical groundwork I did for my own reference.
 I've included it since it might be useful context.

 ---

 ## Task 1: Dataset Identification and Evaluation
 **File:** `TASK1-TeamCommunication_Data_Identification_Notebook.ipynb`

 ### What is done?
-Identified and evaluated open-access audio corpora as proxies for TRIP Lab simulator audio.
-Three datasets compared: AMI Meeting Corpus, ICSI, LibriCSS: against project-specific criteria such as synchronized array and headset channels, real multi-speaker team interaction, natural overlap, diarization annotations.
+I've identified and evaluated open-access audio corpora as proxies for TRIP Lab simulator audio.
+Three datasets were compared: AMI Meeting Corpus, ICSI, LibriCSS against project-specific criteria such as:
+- synchronized array and headset channels
+- real multi-speaker team interaction
+- natural overlap and diarization annotations.

 The **deciding factor** was the **synchronized array and headset pair from the same session**: the array mic gives the far-field noisy input that mirrors simulator conditions, and the headset gives the clean close-talk reference needed for supervised Wave-U-Net training.

-**Why I Selected this dataset:** AMI Meeting Corpus, Session ES2008a : [https://groups.inf.ed.ac.uk/ami/corpus/](https://groups.inf.ed.ac.uk/ami/corpus/)
+### **Why I Selected this dataset:**
+**AMI Meeting Corpus, Session ES2008a : [https://groups.inf.ed.ac.uk/ami/corpus/](https://groups.inf.ed.ac.uk/ami/corpus/)**
 - Real groups of 4 people doing structured tasks together, with natural turn-taking and interruptions
 - Synchronized far-field array + close-talk headset from the same recording: This is the only evaluated dataset offering this
 - Full diarization, overlap and word-level transcript annotations per speaker
 - ~100 hours across sessions, free for academic use
 - The array/headset degradation gap is large and quantifiable which is ideal for enhancement benchmarking

+*note: Considering the similarities between the Trip Lab's recording setup and this, the results can be applied to the actual lab data in the future.*

-**Key Numbers from exploratory analysis:**
+### **Key Numbers from exploratory analysis:**
 | Metric | Value |
 |---|---|
 | Noise floor ratio | 4.4× higher |